aglushkov/serega/README.md

 Allows to provide metadata and attach it to serialized response.

-Accepts option `:context_metadata_key` with name of keyword that must be used to provide metadata.
-By default it is `:meta`
+Accepts option `:context_metadata_key` with the name of the root metadata keyword.
+By default, it has the `:meta` value.

-Key can be changed in children serializers using config `config.context_metadata.key=(value)`
+The key can be changed in children serializers using this method:
+`config.context_metadata.key=(value)`.

 ```ruby
 class UserSerializer < Serega